 “During the war, the national economy was difficult but Vietnamese government had created the best living conditions to U.S. pilots, for they had a stable life during the temporary detention period.“

-(…almost as much as the cheery “Welcome” mat on the prison floor, pictured, right.)
+(…almost as much as the cheery “Welcome” mat on the prison floor, pictured, below.)

 Wikipedia tells the other side:

-After McCain’s warplane was shot down over North Vietnam in 1967, “some North Vietnamese pulled him ashore, then others crushed his shoulder with a rifle butt and bayoneted him.
+After McCain’s warplane was shot down over North Vietnam in 1967 during the Vietnam War, “some North Vietnamese pulled him ashore, then others crushed his shoulder with a rifle butt and bayoneted him.
 McCain was then transported to Hanoi’s main Hoa Lo Prison, nicknamed the “Hanoi Hilton”.
 Although McCain was badly wounded, his captors refused to treat his injuries, beating and interrogating him to get information; he was given medical care only when the North Vietnamese discovered that his father was a top admiral.”